sauraen/seq64/README.txt

 SEQ64 is a full-featured editor for sequenced music in first-party Nintendo 64 games.

 Click the Wiki tab for more information.
-Click Source > Browse and find the "bin" folder to download, or compile from source.
+Program downloads are in the "bin" folder, or compile from source.

 Features: